snootched/cb-lcars/doc/cb-lcars-state-system.md

 > **How to enable:**
 > To use custom state matchers, set `enabled: true` under `variables.custom_states`.
 > - When `enabled` is true, `state_custom` logic is used for state matching first.
-> - All other built-in states are only evaluated if `state_custom` doesn't have a match.
-> - For properties not customized via the custom matcher, the default value is used.
+> - For properties not customized via the custom matcher, or if a match is not found, the `default` value is used.

 It provides a quick and accessible way to achieve dynamic custom styling for most common cases, without needing to write full button-card state templates.

 > **Note:**
 > `state_custom` is **not** a replacement for button-card's full state template functionality.
 If you require more complex logic (such as multiple conditions, AND/OR logic, or advanced expressions), you should use the standard button-card `state:` template system instead as you can write full javascript code blocks for value expressions.

 ### How It Works